Understanding Laboratory Records: FAQs and Essential Insights

 3. How Should Laboratory Records Be Maintained?

-Records should be maintained in a consistent, secure manner to prevent loss, tampering, or unauthorized access.
-They can be kept in physical notebooks or electronic systems, provided that the electronic records meet regulatory standards such as data integrity, security, and audit trail requirements.
-The following principles are essential:
+Laboratory records must be stored in a consistent and secure way.
+This practice helps prevent loss, tampering, or unauthorized access.
+Records may be kept in bound notebooks or electronic systems.
+Electronic records must meet regulatory standards for data integrity, security, and audit trails.

-Records must faithfully reflect what was observed or performed.
+Each record must reflect exactly what was observed or done.

 4. What Are Common Pitfalls in Maintaining Laboratory Records?